uwitzig/image-analysis/INSTRUCTIONS.md

 10. The Cloud Foundry command-line tool will examine the contents of manifest.yml and package.json and push your application to IBM Bluemix.
 Wait for the application to stage and enter a running state before proceeding.
 Take a note of the deployed URL for your application.

-11. Exit the CF tool withfoe following command:
+11. Exit the CF tool with command:

     `cf logout`